AshGw/AES-256/README.md

 # Cryptography w/ AES-256 Algorithm
+## Overview
+This project implements AES-256 cryptography to ensure secure data encryption and decryption.
+It also includes a simple graphical user interface (GUI) for easy interaction with the application.
+The project incorporates a database module that allows for the management and storage of classified content securely.

 If you're running Python 3.7 or newer you're good to go.
 Simply open the terminal and run the command: